 the Moorland Hall, Wheddon Cross with refreshments

 the Park and Ride Scheme.

 Rest and be Thankful where a full lunch time

-is available as well as morning coffee and afternoon
+as morning coffee and afternoon teas.

 to Stay page.